Finol12/First_group_project/README.md

 ![asyncio](https://img.shields.io/badge/asyncio-darkblue)
 ![pandas](https://img.shields.io/badge/pandas-pink)

-To use the code, you need to have the following requirements:
+To use the code, you need to have the requirements above.
-- Python 3.x
-- Requests library:(Library for making HTTP requests.`pip install requests`)
-- BeautifulSoup library:(Python library for web scraping and parsing HTML.`pip install beautifulsoup4`)
-- Pandas library:(Library for data manipulation and analysis.`pip install pandas`)
-- HTTPX library:(Async HTTP client for making asynchronous requests.`pip install httpx`)
+You can install them manually using `pip install <library name>` or just running `pip install requirements.txt`.

 ## Usage
 1. Clone the repository to your local machine.